pauldardeau/python-concurrent-disk-io/README.md

 Client
 ------
-The client utility used for testing is 'make_http_requests.sh'.
+The client utility used for testing is 'make-http-requests.sh'.
 It's just a shell script that runs Apache Bench (ab).

 The Test
 --------
 1. Start the server implementation
-2. Run 'make_http_requests.sh' on same machine
+2. Run 'make-http-requests.sh' on same machine

 If the client requests experience timeout, then the problem scenario has manifested itself.
 If none of the concurrent client requests are